s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 ![Fig2: Loss and accuracy of training and validation](Figures/Training_vs_validation.png)

 Result shows that the training accuracy can achieve over 85%, and the validation accuracy can achieve over 80%.
-The training loss first decreasely rapidly, and then the growth rate gradually decreases.
+The training loss first decreasely rapidly, and then the ​​rate of decrease gradually slows.
 The validation loss follows a similar trend.
 The gap between training loss and validation loss is small and remains stable in the majority training process.
 This shows that the model has a good generalization capability and robustness.
 However, the gap increases in the final stage of training.
-This is probably bacause the model experienced slight overfitting in the later stage of training.
-The reason is that the learning rate may be too low in the later stage, and the number of epochs is too high to fit the model.
+This is probably because the model experienced slight overfitting in the later stage of training.
+The reason is that the learning rate may be too low in the later stage, and the number of epochs is too high, leading to overfitting.
 A possible solution is to reduce number of epochs.
 In my code, I added early stopping for improvement.
-The early stopping is disabled to show the whole training process, the model stops in epoch 104 in another trial.
-Despite this, the model can effectively learn from the training data and can maintain its performance in validation data.
+The early stopping is disabled to show the whole training process, the model stops at epoch 104 in another trial.
+Despite this, the model can effectively learn from the training data and maintains its performance in validation data.

 ### **Testing Result**
 The test data are from testing set.
 The accuracy of the model is **75.83%**.
-The result indicates that the model has a reasonable performance when meeting new data and has a good generalization ability.
+The result indicates that the model has a reasonable performance when meeting unseen data, demonstrating good generalization ability.

 The visualization of the performance are shown below.
 #### **Actual label vs. Predicted label**